 This isn’t just my idea either.
 Research actually shows that women start businesses because they want more flexibility, freedom, and opportunity to grow in their strengths.
 A Forbes article I read also notes: “With the cost of starting a business at an all-time low, women are saying ‘no thank you’ to spending years climbing and clawing their way up the corporate ladder, dealing with corporate politics, and working long days without feeling the overall fulfillment they crave.”

 Women know what they want and are going for it.
-I just spent two weekends in a row in May with almost 3,000 women representing all stages of life and all levels of business.
+I just spent several weekends in a row this spring with almost 3,000 women representing all stages of life and all levels of business.
 And regardless of their background, industry, number of team members, or level of revenues, they all are out there on the front lines making money doing what they love.

 That’s why I know that many women-owned businesses aren’t “trailing” at all.
 Instead, they are creating, pursuing and achieving their own version of success, which is the only version of success any of us should want anyway.